-Carlos Dávalos (he/him/his) is a journalist from Mexico City and a doctoral candidate at the School of Journalism and Mass Communication with a minor in Latin American Studies.
+Carlos Dávalos (he/him/his) is a journalist from Mexico City and a doctoral candidate at the School of Journalism and Mass Communication (SJMC) with a minor in Latin American Studies.
 Key to his academic interests is understanding the constitution of the mainstream media relationship between Mexico and the United States.
 In focusing on how this transnational relationship influences Mexican policy and communication media ecologies (i.e., public sphere), a broader, more fundamental interest is the impact of this relationship on the structural and cultural configuration of Mexican identity.

 Primary research avenues include popular culture, media history, mass media conglomerates, (national) identity, and technology.
 How U.S. media corporations intervened in forming Mexico’s media content (particularly FM radio) and corporate mainstream media structures are central to Carlos’ dissertation project.
 Simultaneously, he works on a digital ethnography and qualitative project of Latin American right-wing narratives.
 And also a comparative and bilingual analysis of how border newspapers in Mexico and the U.S. cover border-related violence.
 Carlos deploys a body of qualitative, reflexive, and comparative methodologies in his scholarship.
 His work has been published in the Bloomsbury Encyclopedia of Popular Music of the World, Revista De Comunicación Política, Social Media + Society, Journal of Journalism Studies, and Transposition, Musique et Sciences Sociales.
 Carlos’ dissertation advisor is Dr. Sue Robinson.